anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

   * Cloud Infastructure Tenant / User Plane,
   * General Areas of Consideration:
      1. Is there need to support multiple availability zones, typically a Satelite deployment will be smaller in scale.
-     2. Can Shared Storage establishment be avoided by using capabilities provided large Data-Centre Storage ?
+     2. Can Shared Storage establishment be avoided by using capabilities provided by large Data-Centre Storage?
      3. Can very large capacity storage needs be moved to larger Data-Centre Storage capabilities?
    * Specific Areas of Consideration:
      1. Small Software Defined Storage: